editfmah/sharkorm/README.md

 ##Relationships

-`SRKObject`s can be linked to each other either by directly embedding them to create a one-to-one relationship (`dynamic var department : Department?`) or for a one-to-many relationship we employ the use fo a method which returns either an `NSArray` or `SRKResultSet` object.
+`SRKObject`s can be linked to each other either by directly embedding them to create a one-to-one relationship (`dynamic var department : Department?`) or for a one-to-many relationship we employ the use of a method which returns either an `NSArray` or `SRKResultSet` object.

-With the Person object already defined, and with a property department lets look at the Department class.
+With the Person object already defined, and with a property department let’s look at the Department class.

 `Objective-C`
 ```objective-c